SWIM MEETS 101

 Length of Meets

 Please expect the meets to last approximately 4 - 5 hours.
-You and your child should be prepared to stay for the entire meet, with the exception of the 6 & under group (who can leave upon all 6 & under events have been completed).
+You and your child should be prepared to stay for the entire meet, with the exception of the 6 & under group (who can leave after all 6 & under events have been completed).
 Remember – if you are a volunteer at the meet – you may not leave until your duties are complete.
 If your child finishes early, plan accordingly.

 What to Bring to Meets